WallStreetBaby/WSB/README.md

 The team was formed after some discussions about creating a WSB themed token, primarily as a meme to start with, but as discussions progressed, the idea for WSB token grew.
 The team are mostly active traders.

-Why is there no Roadmap, and Whitepaper?

-A whitepaper is not yet required.
+Roadmap

+Here's what we've been up to and what we have planned.
 The future of the token is decided by the community, not by the developers.

+Q4 2020
+Start working on the project

+Q1 2021
+Launch the $WSB token

+Q1 2021
+Create and release unique NFTs

+Q2 2021
+Explore listing the $WSB coin on various exchanges

+Q2 2021
+Crypto Trading course for HODLers
+Community Discord channel
+Technical analysis of crypto assets
+Risk management
+Diversification
+Token research

+Q2 2021
+Implementing community governance
+Exploring new ideas
+New paths for the project
+Power to the people !!!